 Civil society traditions

-Turkish society is deeply divided along ethnic (Kurds v.
-Turks), political (conservative nationalists v. modernists) and religious (Sunni Islamists v. secularists) fault lines.
-In the Kurdish–Turkish conflict, a renewed full-scale, violent confrontation erupted in July 2015, and continues (albeit at a lower intensity) in the form of clashes between Turkish security forces and the PKK mostly in the southeast of Turkey.
-The leaders and members of the pro-Kurdish HDP have experienced harassment and the threat of arrest.
-Secular segments of Turkish society remain concerned about the constant undermining and weakening of democratic institutions and civil liberties, and a parallel Islamization of Turkey under AKP rule.
+Deep ethnic (Kurds v.
+Turks), political (conservative nationalists v. modernists) and religious (Sunni Islamists v. secularists) fault lines divide Turkish society.
+The Kurdish-Turkish fault line manifests itself in violent confrontations between Turkish security forces and the PKK, mostly in the southeast of Türkiye.
+However, PKK terrorist attacks also target big cities, such as Istanbul.
+The leaders and members of the pro-Kurdish HDP have experienced harassment and been arrested.
+Secular segments of Turkish society remain concerned about the constant undermining and weakening of democratic institutions and civil liberties and a parallel Islamization of Türkiye under AKP rule.
+Deep polarization is observed not only within society but also among the political elite, namely between the Nation Alliance (Millet Ittifaki), which is made up of six opposition parties, and the People’s Alliance (Cumhur Ittifaki), which is made up of the AKP and the ultranationalist MHP.

 Conflict intensity